avery-phillips/reva-ai-tool/replit.md

 - **Environment Variables**: DATABASE_URL required for PostgreSQL connection
 - **Type Safety**: Drizzle generates TypeScript types from database schema

+### Recent Changes (January 2025)
+- **Database Integration**: Migrated from in-memory storage to PostgreSQL with Drizzle ORM
+- **Lead Persistence**: All AI-generated tenant leads are now automatically saved to database
+- **Enhanced Data Model**: Added comprehensive lead schema with business contact details
+- **API Routes**: Implemented RESTful endpoints for lead creation and retrieval

 ### Current Implementation Notes
-- **Storage**: Currently uses in-memory storage with interface ready for database integration
+- **Storage**: PostgreSQL database with Drizzle ORM for type-safe operations
-- **Lead Generation**: Mock implementation returns predefined business data
+- **Lead Generation**: Mock implementation returns predefined business data and saves to database
+- **Lead Persistence**: Bulk insert operations with UUID primary keys and UTC timestamps
+- **Database Tables**: Users table (authentication-ready) and leads table (active)
 - **Authentication**: Not implemented in current version
 - **Real-time Features**: Not implemented in current version

 The architecture is designed to be scalable and maintainable, with clear separation of concerns and type safety throughout the stack.
+Database integration maintains the same frontend interface while adding persistent data storage.